Aardwolf Facts: A Hyena Relative That Feeds on Termites

 A female aardwolf may not be fertilized by her partner.
 Males in neighbouring territories may be able to mate with her, especially if these males are more dominant than her partner.
 Mating usually takes place in July, at least in the southern part of the animal's range.

-The cubs emerge from the den about one month after their birth, but they still suckle from their mother.
+The cubs emerge from the den about one month after their birth, but they still suckle from their mother at this time.
 They begin to forage for termites around the den when they are about nine weeks old.
-A few weeks later they travel away from the den to forage with an adult.
+A few weeks later, they travel away from the den to forage with an adult.
 They don't move far from their home, however.
 By the time the cubs are about four months old they are completely weaned.
-At this point they forage throughout their parents' territory on their own.
+At this point, they begin to find food on their own.

 The cubs leave the territory when the next year's litter is born, which is generally when the youngsters are about a year old.
 In captivity, aardwolves have lived between fifteen and twenty years.
 They may not live this long in the wild, where predators and disease may be encountered.